iPzard/mkvtoolnix-batch-tool/README.md

 </pre>
 <br>

+Directories containing no video files, no subtitle files, or multiple video files with subtitle files that don't have matching names, will be skipped.
+Non-video, non-subtitle files in directories <i>(e.g., movie poster jpg file)</i> may be included and will be ignored.<br>

 ## 🪓 Removing subtitles

 When removing subtitles, each directory and/or subdirectory contain at least one video file will be processed, others will be skipped.
 Other non-video files may be included and will be ignored.<br><br>

 **Example (e.g., movies):**

 <pre>
   <code>
     📂Movies